ddrscott/ddrscott.site/docs/blog/2023/larry-pierce-aka-dad.md

 I'm planning on having a more historical/objective write up soon.
 But in the meantime, please feel free to comment if Larry has impacted your life in anyway.

-Cheers to the best Dad I've ever had!
+Cheers to the best Dad I ever had!
 <img src="/images/2023/dad/larry-2006.jpg" alt="Dad at Grand Canyon National Park" />